Public Access Site Development

 Chesapeake Bay Program partners have committed to taking a series of specific actions that will support the management approaches listed above.

-- In 2021, the Public Access Action Team updated its annual inventory of new public access sites in the Chesapeake Bay watershed with 12 sites opened in 2020.
-A number of state agencies provided technical assistance to local governments and nongovernmental organizations in the provision of new public access sites.
+- Completed the annual inventory of new public access sites in the Chesapeake Bay watershed with 8 sites opened in 2023.
+State agencies provided financial and technical assistance to state, local and federal government partners in the provision of new public access sites.

 Participating Partners